input-output-hk/marlowe-ts-sdk/Readme.md

 | Lace    |     ✓      |                |            |
 | Yoroi   |            |                |     ?      |
 | Typhon  |            |                |     ?      |

+### Lucid and NodeJS

+The **Marlowe TS-SDK** extends also capabilities on the [Lucid](https://github.com/spacebudz/lucid) Library.

+In addition to the benefits provided by this library, it allows you to develop Marlowe Contracts in a NodeJS environment.

 ## Examples & Contract Use Cases